Information for History Majors

 Study abroad is an experience which can deepen your historical understanding and perspective.
 It can also be a transformative, enriching experience which contributes greatly to personal growth.

-The study abroad program in Barbados is supported from within the history department, and there are many other exciting study abroad opportunities offered through VCU's Global Education Office.
+There are many exciting study abroad opportunities offered through VCU's Global Education Office.

-History majors who are interested in study abroad are encouraged to visit history’s adviser, Ryan O'Hallahan, to discuss how program credits would apply to their particular goals and needs.
+History majors who are interested in study abroad are encouraged to visit history’s adviser, Maggie Hasselbach, to discuss how program credits would apply to their particular goals and needs.